 Contact: Cheryl Forbes - 203-332-8531

-About Housatonic Community College: Housatonic Community College is a student-centered institution offering Associate Degree programs in preparation for transfer to four-year institutions, as well as occupationally oriented Associate Degree and Certificate programs.
+Housatonic Community College is a student-centered institution offering Associate Degree programs in preparation for transfer to four-year institutions, as well as occupationally oriented Associate Degree and Certificate programs.
+The College provides high quality, accessible instructional and student services within an environment of mutual respect among faculty, staff, and students.
 Housatonic Community College is one of 12 regional community colleges within the Connecticut State Colleges & Universities (CSCU) system, and is accredited by the New England Association of Schools and Colleges and the Connecticut Board of Regents for Higher Education.

 ACUE was founded in 2014 by leaders in higher education to promote quality instruction at colleges and universities nationwide.
 ACUE’s comprehensive Course in Effective Teaching Practices prepares college educators to implement all of the essential practices shown to improve student outcomes.
 This facilitated, online course is offered to cohorts of faculty at participating institutions.
 Educators who satisfy course requirements earn a Certificate in Effective College Instruction endorsed by the American Council on Education (ACE).
 ACUE partners with colleges and universities to make great teaching a key driver of their student success.
 To learn more, visit acue.org